WebAssembly/design/Semantics.md

 Branches that target a `loop` do not yield a value; they pop any values pushed onto the stack since the start of the loop and set the program counter to the start of the loop.

-The `drop` operator can be used to explicitly pop and discard values from the stack.
+The `drop` operator can be used to explicitly pop and a value from the stack.

 The implicit popping associated with explicit branches makes compiling expression languages straightforward, even non-local control-flow transfer, requiring fewer drops.

+Note that in the MVP, all control constructs and control instructions, including `return` are restricted to at most one value.

 ### `br_table`